Sakshika08/devops-notes/Terraform/Revision-Notes.md

 - Used for unmanaged resources
 - Brings existing resource into state
 - Does not create resource
+- Existing EC2 instance

-- Common command: terraform import
+- Common command: `terraform import`

 **Import Workflow:**
 1. Create import block